nfdi4objects/n4o-graph-importer/README.md

   - `./stage/terminology/$ID` for terminologies with BARTOC id `$ID`
 - `./data` a directory read RDF data from (not required if running from sources)

+## Configuration

+The web service and its Docker image can be configured via environment variables:

+- `TITLE`: title of the application.
+Default `N4O Graph Importer`
+- `BASE`: base URI of named graphs.
+Default: `https://graph.nfdi4objects.net/`
+- `SPARQL`: API endpoint of SPARQL Query protocol, SPARQL Update protocol and SPARQL Graph store protocol.
+Default: <http://localhost:3030/n4o>.
+- `STAGE`: writeable stage directory.
+Default `stage`
+- `DATA`: local data directory for file import

 ## API

 ### Terminologies

-Terminologies are identified by their BARTOC identifier.
-Terminology data should be imported before collection data, to detect use of terminologies in collections.
+Terminologies are identified by their [BARTOC] identifier.
+Terminology data should be registered before receiving collection data to detect use of terminologies in collections.

 #### GET /terminology